 at the end of the subsections "image=/boot/vmlinux" and "image=/boot/vmlinux.old", etc., and tabbed in like the other lines.
 Finally, run "sudo ybin -v" to activate the Yaboot changes.

 I've never used hardware calibration, but others report that a Pantone Huey works with Gnome Color Manager.
 In any event, monitor calibration should look good out of the box, but my old G3 iBook screen looked a little washed out, so I installed Redshift to warm the color temperature a bit.
 The command I used was this:

 redshift -O 6200

-To get your wireless cards working, you need additional firmware.
+To get your wireless cards working, you need additional firmware from the "contrib" and "non-free" repositories.
 First generation Airport card users need to install

 firmware-linux-nonfree, while Airport Extreme users need

 firmware-b43legacy-installer, but I'm not clear which cards, if any, require that.